 One conceptual project will be selected as the paramount winner.

-The successful recipient will receive an overall $30,000 grant towards realising the proposed project.
+The successful recipient will receive a grant, as well as in-kind sponsorship, to the overall value of $30,000 towards realising the proposed project.

 The finished project will be installed and exhibited on the Brick Bay Sculpture Trail beginning early June 2019 for a period of no less than 6 months and up to 24 months.
 The project will be documented by one of New Zealand’s leading architectural photographers, Samuel Hartnett.